szhengyang/1.001-Project/Readme_for_Testing_Instructions.txt

 To test the product locally:

+1. Unzip the 'Code' folder.
+Enter the 'Final' Folder and run npm install.

-1. In the node.js terminal, run node --max-old-space-size=8192 app.js
+2. In the node.js terminal, run node --max-old-space-size=8192 app.js

    In the console, look out for the message 'tree created'.
 Takes about 5 minutes.